-- No artificial lure may have more than three hooks. - No line may have attached to it more than two baited hooks, two artificial flies or two artificial lures.
-The only exceptions to this rule are if you're using a setline or you're fishing at Flaming Gorge Reservoir or Lake Powell.
-Please see page 11 of this guide for more information about fishing with a setline.
-Information about fishing at Flaming Gorge is available on page 24, and information about fishing at Lake Powell is available on page 26.

-· When you're fishing through the ice, you may not fish through a hole that's more than 12 inches wide.
+- No artificial lure may have more than three hooks. - No line may have attached to it more than three baited hooks, three artificial flies or three artificial lures.
+Please see page 11 of this guide for more information about fishing with a setline. - When you're fishing through the ice, you may not fish through a hole that's more than 12 inches wide.
 The only exceptions are at Bear Lake, Flaming Gorge Reservoir and Fish Lake.
 For more information about ice fishing at these waters, please see Rules for specific waters on page 20.